Lim Ko Pi In Ipoh

 Parking For Lim Ko Pi Customers

-They bought over the shop lot across to make it easier for their customers to find parking.
-The parking lot fits multiple cars and is free to use as long as you’re dining over at Lim Ko Pi.
+The shop lot across serves as their private customer car park.
+The parking lot fits multiple cars and is free to use as long as you’re dining over at the eatery.

 When we visited on a Thursday, it was obvious that they did not have the air-conditioning on.
-So if you want to seek relief from the heat, get the table at the front of the café as it has a air cooler right in front.
+So, if you want to seek relief from the heat, get the table at the front of the café as it has an air cooler right in front.

 Booth Style Seating At Lim Ko Pi